-Field of interest funds is great for many types of donors, including those who want their fund to be flexible enough to meet changing needs in a specific area and do not feel the need to be actively involved in grantmaking.
-Additionally, individuals and families who want to leave a legacy gift supporting charitable causes they care about and for memorializing those who had a particular cause they were passionate about.
+Field of interest funds are great for many types of donors, including those who want their fund to be flexible enough to meet changing needs in a specific area and do not feel the need to be actively involved in grantmaking.
+They are also ideal for individuals and families who want to leave a legacy gift supporting charitable causes they care about or for memorializing those who had a particular cause they were passionate about.

 Who is responsible for the grantmaking?

 Our Board of Directors is responsible for all our grantmaking, usually through a grants committee.
 Depending on the field of interest, the board may ask outside experts to sit on a grantmaking committee.

 Must the grantmaking process be competitive?

 Not necessarily.
 Grants from a field of interest fund are often awarded following a competitive process; however, the grants committee may decide to make proactive grants in the field of interest, or to solicit proposals from specific agencies whose work in the field is interesting to them.